HITECHCRIME/HC_SG51_Colorized_World/README.md

 let us live in cold
 until our souls are through
 i swear on our both lives

+might as frog ana neyya
+booorii
+i don't wanna nod
+i'm not so mad
+to not
+get it right

+no don't
+rush aye

 upping gear will bring the light close bring the light (to us)